ryrobes/flowmaps/README.md

 ![rabbit web ui](https://app.rabbitremix.com/gh-sample1.png)

-Contains a multi-input block, a single-input but explicity defined block, a fn only block, and some static values.
+Contains a multi-input block, a single-input but explicitly defined block, a fn only block, and some static values.

 Simple sample usage: